TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

 There is no charge for updating metadata, so do this as needed.
 No crossref update is needed when taking an issue public; it's only our landing files that change.

+ Processing older issues that have not yet been uploaded to Crossref:

+First, look near the end of the captub script for the line
+  $OPT{"crossref-first-issue"} = <integer>;
+and decrement <integer>.
+We always want to work from the last-done issue backwards.
+Without this change, no .rpi files will be created.

+Then, in general this is a mix of submitting a new issue (described in ~tubprod/README) and making an issue public (described above).
+In short:
+- create per-article abs/bbl.tex files.
+- make cro-scratch
+- repeat until all articles are done.

+Check contents files:
+make all
+make diff-id  # check ids, sorting, etc. make all-diff # all as expected. make install-test # after committing, if working on dev machine then check https://tug.org/TUGboat/toctest/listauthor.html et al.

+Crossref and landing files:
+- review dir2.process/issue.xml as above, then make upload-test.
+- copy new landing files to server: host=tug.org oldnnn=128
+oldiss=41-2
+scp -p crossref/dir1.lndout/*.html $host:/home/httpd/html/TUGboat/tb$oldiss/

+--- qqq stopped here until new issue is done qqq ---

+To register new DOIs (costs money):
+Edit crossref/Makefile and make upload-real and undo edit.

+svn commit the changed source files, and then the crossref/dir*/* files, as above.